 Since glucomannan is an indigestible water-soluble dietary fiber, Shirataki are very low in carbohydrates and calories.

-Of course, after learning all this, I had to create a shirataki noodle recipe right away… and because baked pasta is always a little obsession of mine, I thought the timing was perfect to make a healthy gluten free recipe out of it!
+Of course, after learning all this, I had to create a shirataki noodle recipe right away… and because noodles are a bit of an obsession for me, I thought the timing was perfect to make a healthy gluten free recipe out of it!

-This dish is suitable for anybody who’s on a vegan diet as its ragout sauce is completely meatless and it’s perfect for those who are lactose intolerant as well.
+This vegetarian baked pasta is suitable for anybody who’s on a vegan diet as its ragout sauce is completely meatless and it’s perfect for those who are lactose intolerant as well.
 In fact, while tradition contains the entire “dairy trio” (butter, milk and cheese), this healthy béchamel recipe is purely plant based while still being creamy and delicious.

 - For the Pasta: